turtl/js/README.md

 It's the javascript core that runs the app whether on desktop or mobile.
 It contains Turtl's interfaces, logic, crypto, etc.

+## Documentation

+If you're interested in how Turtl works, [check out the docs](https://turtl.it/docs).

 ## Building

 Turtl uses a makefile to generate itself.
 Here's a fw commands to get you started